 We seem to have a steady diet of stress these days.
-Similar to controlling our food intake, we need to find solutions to the stress we ingest into our bodies.
+Similar to disciple our food intake, we need to find solutions to the pressure we ingest into our bodies.

-Health, finances, work and relationships — the mighty foursome.
+Health, finances, work, and relationships — the mighty “stress” foursome.
 These areas make up the bulk of our lives.
 At any one time, one or more of them can put us into a tailspin and add a dose of stress into our lives.

-I had a health challenge two years ago and I’m still releasing stress around this part of my journey in life.
+I had a health challenge two years ago, and I’m still releasing stress around this part of my journey in life.
 I’m better, yet the memory of that year lingers.
 Each day I decide to be healthy.
 I’ve also had financial challenges through it all, and today I’ve found a better niche and am happier with the work I’m doing.
-I still have financial concerns but I’m working on them, making better decisions for my well-being.
+I still have economic concerns, but I’m working on them, making better decisions for my well-being.

-It is a consistent effort on our part to strike a balance, not something you do once and it’s done.
-Rather, it’s listening to yourself on a daily, and sometimes moment-by moment basis to get a true reading on where you are.
+It is a consistent effort on our part to strike a balance, not something you do once, and it’s done.
+Instead, it’s listening to yourself on a daily, and sometimes moment-by-moment basis to get an accurate reading on where you are.

-It does sound like a lot of work, doesn’t it.
-Yet, having low energy, feeling out of sorts and not very happy is also a lot of work.
+It does sound like a lot of work.
+Having low energy, feeling out of sorts and not very happy is also a lot of work.
 What would you rather be doing?